Jon D. Michaels: Written work

 Michaels' first book, Constitutional Coup: Privatization's Threat to the American Republic, was published by the Harvard University Press in 2017.
 In 2018, the Yale Journal on Regulation held a web symposium on the book, featuring commentary from noted administrative law scholars, including Christopher Walker, Emily Bremer, and Aaron Nielson, who would go on to serve as Solicitor General of Texas.
 In Nielson's review, he stated that while he and Michaels disagreed on "many things[,]" he believed Michaels was "quite right that pretend privatization is a problem" — referring to "situations in which the government tries to avoid being labeled as the government, even though it still wants to exercise the powers of government," such as the example of Amtrak in Department of Transportation v.
 Association of American Railroads.
 In future-Third Circuit judge Jennifer Mascott's review, she complimented Michaels' book for being "engaging, brilliantly written, and insightful" but concluded that his "administrative separation of powers" proposal was "at odds with, and fundamentally undermines, the constitutionally mandated separation of powers already in place."
 The symposium additionally featured reviews by academics Jeffrey Pojanowski, Miriam Seifter, Sam Halabi, and Daniel Hemel.
 Pojanowski also reviewed the book in the Michigan Law Review.
 In a review published by the Harvard Law Review, Professor Sabeel Rahman wrote that Constitutional Coup was an "important work" that defended the administrative state "as a central pillar of our modern constitutional structure that is increasingly under threat."
 In a Washington Monthly book review, Joshua Alvarez wrote that Michaels "provides a useful reframing of what business-like government really means."

 Michaels' second book, Vigilante Nation: How State-Sponsored Terror Threatens Our Democracy, was co-authored by David Noll and published by Atria/One Signal, an imprint of Simon & Schuster, in 2024.
 The book concerns right-wing violence and authoritarianism in the United States, and proposes legal responses by Democratic-majority states.

+His current book project, titled The Semi-United States, will be published by Oxford University Press in 2027.
+This book provides "a blueprint for how states can use federalism and interstate compacts to fortify American democracy against federal dysfunction and sabotage."

 Michaels has provided legal analysis for the New York Times, Washington Post, Los Angeles Times, Time magazine, Foreign Affairs, CNN, and the Boston Globe.